sulis-hpc/sulis-hpc.github.io/appnotes/matlab.markdown

 ```

 with the result of launching the command-line interface.
 MATLAB can be used as script processing tool as well.
-For example running a matlab script `example.m` can be done via
+For example, running a matlab script `example.m` can be done via

 ```bash
 [user@node042(sulis) ~]$ matlab -batch "example"
 ```

-Other then allocating an interactive session on Sulis nodes, it is also possible to launch a batch job asking the MATLAB to evaluate a matlab script, e.g.
+Other than allocating an interactive session on Sulis nodes, it is also possible to launch a batch job asking MATLAB to evaluate a matlab script, e.g.

 <p class="codeblock-label">submit.sbatch</p>
 ```bash